raphaelmansuy/tutorials/06_deploy_nextjs_to_gcp.md

 }
 ```

 **Security Best Practice:** Never commit environment variables to your repository.
-Use GitHub Secrets for CI/CD and Cloud Run's environment variable system for runtime configuration[^1_13].
+Use GitHub Secrets for CI/CD and Cloud Run's environment variable system for runtime configuration.

 ### Monitoring Your Deployment Pipeline